ykl1993/cdn/intl.en-US/Product Introduction/Terms.md

 ## Edge nodes {#section_fm2_nlc_5db .section}

-In this document, the terms edge node, CDN node, cache node, acceleration node, and Alibaba Cloud node refer to Alibaba Cloud edge node, sometimes shortened to node.
+In this document, the terms edge node, CDN node, cache node, acceleration node, and Alibaba Cloud node indicates Alibaba Cloud edge node, sometimes shortened to node.
 Edge nodes form a network of servers, and are located in areas across the globe.
 When a user requests content, the content is cached in the nearest edge node to the user, and then distributed to the user.
 In this way, edge nodes allow users to more efficiently acquire resources.

 ## Back-to-origin Host {#section_gm2_nlc_5db .section}